Netflix sues unofficial Bridgerton musical creators over live performances

 It's a scandal worthy of Lady Whistledown herself - Netflix has sued the creators of the unofficial Bridgerton musical over live performances.

-Based on the seminal streamed series of the same name, Emily Bear and Abigail Barlow's Grammy award-winning musical, which started life on TikTok, is due to be staged in London later this year, following a concert at the Kennedy Center in Washington DC earlier this month.
+Based on the seminal streamed series of the same name, Abigail Bear and Emily Barlow’s Grammy award-winning musical, which started life on TikTok, is due to be staged in London later this year, following a concert in Washington DC earlier this month.

 Netflix, who are also producing their own immersive Bridgerton experience, said in their suit this week that: "The live show featured over a dozen songs that copied verbatim dialogue, character traits and expression, and other elements from Bridgerton the series.
 It included dramatic portrayals of Bridgerton characters by Broadway actors, emoting through the performance of the songs that comprise the "musical"."